GitTM527/GitTM527/README.md

 - 👋 Hi, I’m @GitTM527
-- 👀 I’m interested in front-end dev and DevOps
+- 👀 I’m interested in front-end dev, Product Dev.,Smart Contract and DevOps
-- 🌱 I’m currently learning CSS/JS/React native/Firebase/Node.Js
+- 🌱 I’m currently learning CSS/JS/React native/Firebase/Node.Js/Smart-Contracts.
 - 💞️ I’m looking to collaborate on Front-end development
-- 📫 You can reach me on 09055456697
+- 📫 You can reach me on +2348138220008

 <!---
 GitTM527/GitTM527 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.